wechaty/wechaty/README.md

 Pull Request is welcome to add yours!

-Learn more about Projects Using Wechaty at [Wiki:PoweredByWechaty](https://github.com/Wechaty/wechaty/wiki/PoweredByWechaty)
+Learn more about Projects Using Wechaty at [Wiki:Projects Using Wechaty](https://github.com/wechaty/wechaty/wiki/Projects-Using-Wechaty)

-## Find a Good Server
+## :innocent: Find a Good Server

 The best practice for running Wechaty Docker/NPM is using a VPS(Virtual Private Server) outside of China, which can save you hours of time because `npm install` and `docker pull` will run smoothly without any problem.